toradex/toradex-torizon-manifest/README.md

 colibri-imx6:~$ docker exec -it c696 /bin/bash
 ```

-This will create a prompt with root priviledges inside the container.
+This will create a prompt with root privileges inside the container.

 The article [Install Debian Packages on Target](docs/install-debian-packages-on-target.md) shows how to install Debian packages on the target and create a new Docker image from it.

 ### OSTree/OTA

 TorizonCore is built with OSTree a shared library and suite of command line tools that combines a "git-like" model for committing and downloading bootable filesystem trees, along with a layer for deploying them and managing the bootloader configuration".
-In short this image has the foundation for OTA (over-the-air) update capabilities.
+In short, this image has the foundation for OTA (over-the-air) update capabilities.

 Torizon Update System reuses what Linux microPlatform and meta-updater are providing.
 You can find more about the OTA strategy on the [foundries.io Blog](https://foundries.io/insights/2018/05/25/ota-part-1/).

-Here's a quick demo on performing an update using the underlaying OSTree technologoy on the device manually.
+Here's a quick demo on performing an update using the underlaying OSTree technology on the device manually.

 Whenever you build TorizonCore a directory `ostree_repo` gets produced during the build.
 This directory is git-like containing the meta-data for that build's filesystem.
 Toradex uploads the nightly build OSTree repository and makes it available at http://feeds.toradex.com/ostree/nightly/apalis-imx6/.